-This year has again seen an increase in foot traffic in the branch, with Fiona reporting her staff being very busy satisfying our customer requirements.
-Our Community Bank has grown its business portfolio to \$95 million this year thanks mainly to the growth of our rural banking and home loans.
+Our Community Bank branch has grown its business portfolio to \$109.4 million this year thanks mainly to the growth of our rural banking and a dramatic increase in home loans.
 Your continued support and that of your family, friends and colleagues is greatly appreciated.

-Tori Verco has taken on the role of Board Assistant and is proving to be a great resource for the Board and company.
-Thanks to Sherri Creighton for her role in the past couple of years.

-Our Treasurer role is still being outsourced to Jason Seidel of Galpins Mt Gambier, providing us with good resources and professional advice.
+Tori Verco has continued in the role of Board Assistant and is proving to be a great resource for the Board and Company.
+Our Treasurer role is still being outsourced to Jason Seidel of Galpins Mount Gambier, providing us with good resources and professional advice.